Legal Online Sports Betting In The United States

 There are about a half dozen states that have specific laws against Internet sports betting and other gambling.
 Check with a legal professional that knows your state’s penal code to find out if online sports betting is legal in your state.
 We are not lawyers and we cannot tell you whether or not your state or city is covered under anti-gambling laws, but we can give you a general idea of what the laws are.

 Unfortunately, there is a few states that do have specific laws related to legal online sports betting in the United States.
-The states that ban online sports betting in the U.S. are Washington, Maryland, Nevada and New York.
+The states that ban online sports betting in the U.S. are Delaware, Maryland, New Jersey, and Nevada.
 The laws in these states specifically mention the fact that online sports betting is illegal and there is a chance of getting in trouble if you decide to do so.
 If you live in these states and decide to say to hell with the bs laws, you can still do so, but you run a slight risk of getting in trouble.
 Not all of the USA online sportsbooks will accept players from these states, but there is a few that still do.